brootware/staging.github.io/_posts/2022-01-15-extensions.md

 ## Solution

 This challenge is fairly simple if you know how file extensions work in different operating systems.
-One line explanation of file extensions is : it is a tag for operating system to interpret and run the file using their respective programs.
-E.g: files with pdf extension can be run using pdf reader.
+One line explanation of file extensions is: it is a tag for an operating system to interpret and run the file using their respective programs.
+E.g: files with pdf extension can be run using a pdf reader.

-There is a really good in-depth explanation on this by LiveOverFlow which I highly recommend to watch.
+There is a really good in-depth explanation on this by LiveOverFlow which I highly recommend watching.
 <https://youtu.be/VVdmmN0su6E>

 With that being said, here's how I approached the problem.